-On this page, agencies can find a guide, help sheets, forms, examples, and links to assist them with the duties and responsibilities that stem from access to criminal history records.
-Agencies can also find additional relevant information under their specific agency type under the Agency Resource tab above.
+On this page, agencies can find several resources, including a Noncriminal Justice Fingerprint Compliance guide, NCJ Help sheets, forms, examples, and links to assist with the duties and responsibilities when accessing/handling state and federal criminal history records.
+Agencies can also find additional information under their specific agency type under the Agency Resource tab above.
 For questions, review the FAQs tab or contact a Noncriminal Justice Compliance Specialist.

 Noncriminal Justice Compliance Resources

 Arizona Noncriminal Justice Agency Guide - This guide is intended to assist Arizona agencies which submit fingerprints and receive criminal justice information and criminal history record information for noncriminal justice purposes pursuant to authorizations allowed by state and federal law.